5T33Z0/OC-Little-Translated/F_Desktop_EFIs/README.md

 - View Device Properties to check the included Framebuffer-Patches.
 Usually, 2 versions are included: one for using the iGPU for driving a Display and a 2nd one for using the iGPU for computational tasks only.
 - Depending on your hardware configuration (CPU, Mainboard, Peripherals) you may have to add additional SSDT Hotpatches, boot-args, DeviceProperties and/or Kexts – check before deployment!
 - Reference Dortania's OpenCore Install Guide for your CPU family if you are uncertain about certain settings
+- For enabling Linux support, you can follow this [guide](https://github.com/5T33Z0/OC-Little-Translated/tree/main/G_Linux).

 ## Included Configs